pingidentity/pingone-sample-custom-signon/README.md

 3. `componentDidMount` is only called once in the lifecycle of any component, re-render will not reinitialize the component. `componentDidUpdate` will be called where you can manage your logic.
 4. Redux state doesn't remain after a page reload. `window.location = '/addMembers'` cause a page reload and it's not the correct way to programmatically navigate to another page when you use react-router.
 Instead of that you should use `this.props.history.push('/addMembers')`.
+5. Reacts [`<Switch>`](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Switch.md) is used in [index.js](src/index.js) since it renders a route exclusively, in contrast to a bunch of `<Route>`s, where every `<Route>` that matches the location renders inclusively.
+So, everything related to PingOne authentication flows are caught by `Auth` component.
+Other application specific routes can be explicitly defined within `Switch`.
+For example, the `Callback` component, that corresponds to the entry point of the application - URL to which the browser is redirected after a login has been performed.

 # Best Practises
-1. keep UI state and transitory data (such as form inputs) in local state (i.e [controlled component](https://reactjs.org/docs/forms.html#controlled-components) to fill out a form).
+1. Keep UI state and transitory data (such as form inputs) in local state (i.e [controlled component](https://reactjs.org/docs/forms.html#controlled-components) to fill out a form).
-2. keep data that you intend to share across components in Redux store.
+2. Keep data that you intend to share across components in Redux store.
-3. we used [`redux-freeze`](https://www.npmjs.com/package/redux-freeze) middleware that is useful during development mode to ensure that no part of the app accidentally mutates the state (error will be thrown by the runtime).
+3. We used [`redux-freeze`](https://www.npmjs.com/package/redux-freeze) middleware that is useful during development mode to ensure that no part of the app accidentally mutates the state (error will be thrown by the runtime).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).